Accessibility Statement

 Scripts

-7.1 Are scripts compatible with assistive technologies?
+7.1 Are scripts compatible with assistive technologies when necessary?

 Structuring